Niraj-kumar-jha/n-demo/README.md

 # n-demo
 This is my repo
 <br>
-this is my first demo repo
+this is my first demo repo (project)